widcardw/asciimath-parser/packages/playground/src/pages/en/introduction.md

     console.log(am.toTex('...'))
     ```

-    Then `dx`, `rm`, `frac` and `over` will be recognized as tokens of AsciiMath, and the code generation will be
+    Then `dx`, `rm`, `frac` and `over` will be recognized as tokens of AsciiMath, and the results will be

     -   `dx` into `{\mathrm{d}x}`
     -   `rm(absc)` into `\mathrm{absc}`, where `$1` will be replaced with `absc`

-        > If `eatNext` is set to `true`, then the next word will be "eat" by tokenizer and recognized as a literal string
+        > If `eatNext` is set to `true`, then the next word will be "eaten" by tokenizer and recognized as a literal string
         > even if there is any token in it.
 In the example above, `absc` contains the token `abs`, but the
         > program just simply read the word and put `absc` at the `$1`.
         >
         > Without `eatNext`, you will get `\mathrm{ \left|c\right| }`.
         >
-        > If you want to read a longer sentense, just wrap it with doublequote `"` or
+        > If you want to read a longer sentense, just wrap it with doublequotes `"` or
         > parens `(` `)` like `rm "here is a mathrm block"`
         >
         > `eatNext` is *only* recommended to be used with `OperatorOA` and `OperatorOAB`.